NixOS/nix.dev/source/concepts/flakes.md

 This way, Home Manager's inputs reuse your chosen `nixpkgs`.

-If you don't want to load a dependency, you can also disable it.
-In the above example, that could look like `inputs.home-manager.inputs.nixpkgs = null;`.

 Pros:

 - Make it easy to reproduce published software, following the versions they used.